-To: University Community
+To: Campus Community

+From: Brian Weimer

+On behalf of the University of Missouri Police Department, I want to thank you for your interest in our annual Fire Safety and Security Report.
+This report contains valuable information about our campus community and is published each year in compliance with the provisions of the Clery Act.

+We believe that maintaining a safe and secure campus is everyone's responsibility at MU.

+We encourage you to review this report, which includes information about MUPD and the services we provide.
+You will learn about our strong commitment to victims of crimes and the plethora of services we offer them.
+Additionally, you will learn about campus security policies and procedures, crime data and crime prevention information at Mizzou.

+We are proud to be an integral part of MU's tradition of excellence and work closely with the Division of Student Affairs, Office for Civil Rights & Title IX, and many other university offices to make our campus a safe place to live, work, learn and visit.

+Sincerely,

-From: R. Douglas Schwandt, Chief of Police
+Brian Weimer Chief of Police

-On behalf of the members of the University Police Department, I want to thank you for your interest in our annual Fire Safety and Security Report.
-We publish this report because it contains valuable information for our campus community.
-We also publish the report to comply with the important provisions of the Clery Act.
-Campus safety and security and compliance with the Clery Act should be a part of everyone's responsibility at the University of Missouri.
-We encourage you to review the information we have made available to you in this brochure.
-You will find information about our organization including descriptions of certain services that we provide.
-You will also become familiar with our strong commitment to victims of crimes and the specific extensive services we make available to crime victims.
-Lastly, you will find important information about security policies and procedures on our campus, crime data, and crime prevention information.
-We join Vice Chancellor Gary Ward in the commitment to foster a secure and supportive environment at the University of Missouri.
-We are proud to be an integral part of the University of Missouri's tradition of excellence.
-Campus safety and security is a collaborative effort at MU.
-We partner with the many Departments at the University that have a critical role in fostering campus safety, including the Division of Student Affairs, Office for Civil Rights & Title IX, and other University offices.
-It has always been our goal to provide the highest quality of public safety services to the University community and we are honored to collaborate with the entire University community.
-The men and women of the University Police Department are committed to making the University of Missouri campus a safe place in which to live, work, learn and visit.
+Brian Weine